CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

 # Exercise 2: Continuous Integration and Continuous Deployment

-In this exercise, you are going to set up the local infrastructure using Docker containers.
-There are three images you will be working with: fabrikam-init, fabrikam-api, and fabrikam-web. you will also build automation in GitHub for updating and republishing our Docker images when the code changes.
+In this exercise, you are going to set up the local infrastructure using dotnet .
+There are three parts of the application you will be working with: carts, products, and ui.
+You will deploy the infrastructure to cloud using GitHub Actions. you will also build automation in GitHub for updating and republishing our workflows when the code changes.

 ### Task 1: Access the lab files.